corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 `Name` is a required property, so we have to pass an instance as the first parameter. `DateOfBirth` is optional, so it is passed as a nullable value, with a default value of `null`.

-Let's delete the code we've already added (apart from our `using` statements) and try using everything we've learned so far to create a new `Person`.
+Let's delete the code we've already added (apart from our `using` statements) and try to apply everything we've learned so far to create a new `Person`.

 ```csharp
 Person audreyJones =